#1

 There are many different ways to maintain your straight razor.
 Some people use natural sharpening stones.
 Some use synthetic hones.
 Some use lapping film.
 Some use strops pasted with ultra fine abrasives.
 Some people can shave off an 8K Norton hone.
 Others like me, need a far sharper, smoother edge.
 The subject is far to complex to cover here.
 Do some searches for straight razor sharpening.

-Brains and Gasman like this post
+Gasman, Southernshaver and Brains like this post

 #7